Desperately seeking sunshine

 Jake also told me about the building design of the First Nations section of the museum, which was claimed by the architect, Raggatt, to be a ‘quotation’ of the design of the Jewish Museum in Berlin by Daniel Liebeskind, causing some controversy through its implication of a link to the Jewish holocaust.

-Before leaving Canberra, Patrick drove us up to Mount Ainslie lookout to have the view over the city.
+Before leaving Canberra, my son drove us up to Mount Ainslie lookout to have the view over the city.

 Friday 6 January – reading